 Of course, one of the basics of student loans is repaying them.
-If you’re delinquent, the problems caused by student debt can go beyond trouble with transcripts.
+If you’re delinquent, the problems caused by unpaid student debt can go beyond trouble with transcripts.

 If you’re planning to return to school and you’re behind on your student loans, you may have difficulty borrowing more money until you’ve put some money toward student loans and gotten them back on track.
-Borrowers who lose eligibility for any additional federal student aid, such as loans and grants.

-Another possible solution for those who have fallen behind on their payments can be private student loan refinancing.
+Another possible solution for those who have fallen behind on their payments can be refinancing student loans.
 Borrowers with federal or private student loans, or both, may be able to take out a new loan with a private lender and use it to pay off any existing student debt.

 One of the advantages of refinancing student loans is that the new loan may come with a lower interest rate or lower payments than the older loans, especially if the borrower has a strong employment history and a good credit record.
 (Note: You may pay more interest over the life of the loan if you refinance with an extended term.)

 Moving Forward (With a Little Help)